sstephenson200/GrowWell/README.md

 ### Requirements

-The following steps may be required to allow successful download of the Android Package Kit.
+The following steps may be required to allow successful download of the Android Package Kit (APK).

 #### Enable USB File Transfer